seanpm2001/Android-x64/OldVersions/README/English/1/7-100/README.txt

 | <img src="/Android_Logo_HighDetail.png" alt="High-detail green Android robot failed to load" width="128" height="128" title="Android robot 3D"> |
 |---|

-Android 4.4 and below are x86 versions of Android, and are unfortunately not covered by his project at this time.
+Android 4.4 and below are x86 versions of Android, and are not covered by his project.
 All 64-bit Android versions (5.0 Lollipop and up, up to 16.0 (as of 2025, January 21st)) are planned to be supported.
+For versions 4.4 and below, please see [:octocat: `Android x32`](https://github.com/seanpm2001/Android-x32)

 ---